KangaRoo1372/webliero/promode/duel/promode-/readme.md

 Hello my fellow Lieros!

-In this directory you can find my another version of Webliero Promode ReRevisited Mod, reworked to make it suitable for ffa.
+In this directory you can find my another version of Webliero Promode ReRevisited Mod, reworked to make it suitable for duels.
 Generally, it is based on my Promode (Re)ReReVisited 1v1 (duel) edition (which you can find in the previous folder).
-The main difference between those two mods is that there are only 10 weapons in this mod, a list of which you can also find here.
+The main difference between those two mods is that there are only 15 weapons in this mod, a list of which you can also find here.

 It is recommended to use original Promode ReRevisited sprites while playing this mod (you can find the wlsprt file in the [official Promode ReRevisited repository on gitlab](https://gitlab.com/webliero/webliero-mods/-/tree/master/Jerac/ReRevisited)).